 - Maintaining ﬁrmness and cooking stability

 Gluten is the functional component of protein and determines many dough and processing characteristics of wheat and wheat ﬂour.

 Gluten consists of the two proteins "Glutenin" and "Gliadin".
-It is not until the dough has been made that they actually form gluten.
+It is not until a dough has been made that they actually form gluten.
 This is why it is not possible to determine gluten in wheat without actually making a dough.
 Flour, water and the energy from the kneading are all needed for gluten to form.
-A disulfide bond is then created between the glutenin and the gliadin as illustrated in the picture to the left.
-Click it to open a larger picture in a new window.
+A disulphide bond is then created between the glutenin and the gliadin as illustrated in the picture below.

 The protein content is a purely quantitative analysis that may or may not be indicative of protein quality.
 While gluten content and protein content are correlated, there are situations during which protein content will not be indicative of quality.
 These situations include:

 - Variable Growing Conditions